Why Do I Worry All the Time?

 Behavioral signs: reassurance seeking, checking, procrastination, avoidance, overplanning, and repeated research that never feels finished.
 The browser tabs multiply.
 No answer feels final.

 Mental signs: looping thoughts, worst-case scenarios, replaying conversations, and difficulty shifting attention.
-A common example is sitting in a bus seat and suddenly reviewing every possible outcome of tomorrow’s meeting.
+A light sleeper might be watering plants in the evening and suddenly start rehearsing every possible problem in next week’s budget planning.

 Physical signs: sleep disruption, fatigue, muscle tension, headaches, stomach upset, and irritability.
-Some people notice jaw clenching before they notice the thought.
+Some people notice cold hands or a clenched belly before they can name the worry itself.

 These signs do not diagnose you.
 If they are persistent, distressing, or impairing, a qualified mental health professional can help assess what is going on.